tumblr/policy/terms-of-service.md

   Definitions:

-  "Content meants text, pctures and other stuff; Subscriber Content is your stuff."
+  "Content meants text, pictures and other stuff; Subscriber Content is your stuff."

     For purposes of this Agreement: (1) the term "Content" means any work of